gnuton/RagBag/Docs/Scala.md

 # Classes #
 Scala files can have more than one class.
 Every Scala class is child of scala.ScalaObject and it inheriths all the properties from it.

 Let's start to have a look at class fields.
-Those can be public or private.
-In both cases Scala creates private or public getter and setters method.
+Those can be public, protected or private.
+In any cases Scala creates private or public getter and setters method.
 Class fields must be always initialized
 ```scala
 class MyClass {
   private var x : Int = 0; // as in other langs private fields are accessible only from this class